 A dog repellant spray is a good option for both puppies and adult dogs.
 Our Get Off Spray can be used on any soft furnishings or other areas of the house that you wish to deter them from.
 Not only good for chewing, but helps train pets not to foul indoors or other areas too.

 3. Dog Chew Toys

 It may be that your adult dog has a tendency to chew, in which case a good quality chew toy is a must.
-The Classic Kong is one of the most popular options, but we also love the Gnawt-a-Toys from RuffWear.
-All can be stuffed with treats for extra playtime fun and all will allow your pet to sate their chewing desires without ruining your soft furnishings.
+The Classic Kong is one of the most popular options, they even have an extreme version for heavy duty chewers, but we also love the Gnosher toys which are flavoured like chicken and bacon so will keep your puppy entertained for hours.
+Chew toys will help keep your puppy out of mischief and stop them from chewing your soft furnishings.

 The cause of your pup’s chewing habits may well be boredom.
 Provide them plenty of dogs toys to play with and give them lots of exercises to keep their minds active.
 Exercise produces endorphins in your dog which will help calm them.

-5. Make Sure it isn’t a Case of Seperation Anxiety
+5. Make Sure it isn’t a Case of Separation Anxiety

 Chewing and other destructive behaviours can be a sign of more serious problems.
 If you suspect your pup’s behaviour is due to separation anxiety, you should make an appointment to see your vet.